LabSEC/libcryptosec/README.md

 ```

 If a non-engine test is called before an Engine test, make sure you call ```make clean```, to force the engine compilation flags through all test files.

-## Contributions

-* We take in pull requests, feel free to fork :-)
-* the Master and Dev branches are protected.
-Use branches and
-pull requests.
-* Avoid creating backwards compability!
-We use this for some of
-our project.

 ## Tags and OpenSSL